 Jacksonville Underage DUI Lawyer

 At Monroe & King, P.A., we understand the consequences of drinking and driving under 21 in Florida.
-If you have been charged with or if your child has been arrested for underage DUI in Jacksonville, or Duval, Clay, Nassau, and St. Johns counties, contact Monroe & King, P.A. right away.
+If you have been charged with or if your child has been arrested for underage DUI in Jacksonville, or Duval, Clay, and Nassau counties, contact our Jacksonville underage DUI lawyers from Monroe & King, P.A. right away.
 The penalties for underage DUI in Florida are severe and could have lasting, life-altering consequences.